Applied-Ontology-Education/2025-C-FORS-BFO-Session/README.md

 ## Repository Content
 This repository contains the following content:
-* **documentation** - Here you will find the BFO: Case Studies paper as well as slides from my tutorial.
+* **documentation** - Here you will find the BFO: Case Studies paper, a paper decribing the Occupation Ontology which describes ontological representations of occupation codes, and slides from my tutorial.
 * **exercises** - This repository contains datasets and solutions for exercises, as well as a pptx with guidance for the exercises.
 Additinally, you will find the current version of Basic Formal Ontology named "bfo-core.ttl"
     * **datasets** - Here you will find the various datasets used in the tutorial exercises.
     * **solutions** - Here you will (eventually) find my preferred solutions to the exercises.